balladeer/effective-enigma/burrow/content/01_introduction.md

 I gave up on the cheesy greeting; there were too many people to serve.
 Doiay kept the kitchen running while I served customer after customer, all the while eyeing the clock.
 My shift ended soon.

 "More spaghetti," I yelled over my shoulder.
 "Green sauce, too!"
-The loud chatter of many hundred eaters, combined with the noise of dishes clanging, steam rising, and oil sizzling, made shouting neccesary.
+The loud chatter of many hundred eaters, combined with the noise of dishes clanging, steam rising, and oil sizzling, made shouting necessary.

 Moments after handing a bowl of noodles to a soldier, before I had managed to reposition back to the next customer, a loud *thump* and a chirping creak of cracked-but-not-shattered glass startled me.
 A spray of goop and noodles covered the safety glass separating the food tray from the customers, centered on a web-like ring of cracks.